DonutReport/donut-nunit-adapter/readme.md

 ### Options

-`-d` or `--nunit-result-dir` is a mandatory parameter, and it should be the directory containing the nunit result xml.
+`-p` or `--nunit-result-xml-path` is a mandatory parameter, and it should be the path of nunit result xml.<br>
 `-o` or `--outputdir` is an optional parameter, and it should be the directory for storing the JSON reports.

 ### Usage